20 English Writing Rules and Tips to Instantly Improve Your Writing

-One of the most famous cases of this is the spanish word embarazada, which sounds like it means “embarrassed” but really means “pregnant.”
+One of the most famous cases of this is the Spanish word embarazada, which sounds like it means “embarrassed” in English but really means “pregnant.”

 Have a look at some examples.
-Here is the Spanish example I mentioned above:
+Here’s the Spanish example I mentioned above:

 Mary is embarrassed.
 (What you may say.)